cytec/SickBeard-Skin/README.md

 have fun

-Multilanguage version of this Skin in development: https://github.com/Technosoft2000/SickBeard-Skin
+Multilanguage version of this Skin in development: https://github.com/Technosoft2000/SickBeard-Skin, will be merged asap